-First of all, right-click in the centre of the main window, and then select the Add New DataSource… option.
-The DataSource Properties dialog box appears:
+In the CMC, right-click in the centre of the main window, and then select the Add New DataSource… option.
+The DataSource Properties dialog appears:

 Field name Description

 Free text name for the component.

-IP address or DNS name of the machine that the component is running on.
+IP address or host name of the machine that the component is running on.

 The port number of the DataSource’s Java RMI registry, as configured by the DataSource’s rmi-registry-port configuration option.